Jazz Piano Standards You Should Learn

 6. Fly Me To The Moon

-This tune is perhaps most requested jazz tune of today’s day and age.
-I think it’s probably because the Frank Sinatra version of the tune has become an iconic classic that’s played at weddings, events, commercial etc.
+This song is perhaps most requested jazz song of today’s day and age.
+I think it’s probably because the Frank Sinatra version of the song has become an iconic classic that’s played at weddings, events, commercial etc.

 As a tune, there are some really and must know jazz chord progression moves.
 For example: